 CAPIC Doctoral Internship Program members are recognized by the California Board of Psychology (BoP) for the accrual of Supervised Professional Experience (SPE) hours towards licensure as a psychologist, alongside APA-accredited and APPIC-member programs.
 See Section 1387(a)(2)(A) of the California Code of Regulations, as described in the Laws and Regulations Relating to the Practice of Psychology (2016 edition), which is posted on the CA BoP website.

 CAPIC internships are comparable in training and supervision to APA-accredited and APPIC-member internships.
-CAPIC internships provide a valid path to licensure as a psychologist in California, alongside APA-accredited and APPIC-member internships, CAPIC internships have been accepted by other state licensing boards.
+CAPIC internships provide a valid path to licensure as a psychologist in California, alongside APA-accredited and APPIC-member internships, and CAPIC internships have been accepted by various other state licensing boards.

 - See a fuller explanation on CAPIC’s unique place on our website.

 - Also see the CAPIC Myths and Facts info on our website.